 Creating Gender Equality

-I think we all realize most industries are male dominated; this is not a good or bad thing.
-It just is a fact.
-Men have been running the business for eons.
-Most large-life thinks are male-dominated, politics, religion, cultures, and in many countries’ laws.
-Despite some policies and laws, there remains discrimination and stigma.
-Significant changes are still needed, and the Gender Lens Investing movement is trying to help this along.
+The fact that most industries are male-dominated is not good or bad; it is a fact.
+Men have been running businesses for centuries, and most large aspects of life are male-dominated, such as politics, religion, cultures, and laws in many countries.
+Despite some policies and laws, discrimination and stigma still exist.
+Significant changes are still needed, and the Gender Lens Investing movement is trying to help.

-Gender Lens Investing considers gender-based factors when investing in a business.
-They are vested in female-owned and female-led enterprises, companies that promote workplace equality, and businesses that offer services and products that significantly improve the lives of women and girls.
-Their goal is to close the gender gap and to encourage women to support each other.
+Gender Lens Investing considers gender-based factors when investing in businesses.
+They are invested in female-owned and female-led enterprises, companies that promote workplace equality, and businesses that offer services and products that significantly improve the lives of women and girls.
+Their goal is to close the gender gap and encourage women to support each other.

-Sadly, to say that globally some female entrepreneurs still need a male partner to have a business (It does not get more antiquated than this!).
-Imagine having to find a male business partner and do all the other things that are involved in a start-up.
-I fear that there are a lot of foreign start-ups that were dead before they had the chance to get started.
+Unfortunately, globally, some female entrepreneurs still need a male partner to have a business.
+Imagine having to find a male business partner and do all the other things involved in a start-up.
+Many foreign start-ups may have failed before they had the chance to get started.

 The one thing that female entrepreneurs can do is be confident, be ready for every presentation or proposal.
 Know your worth!
 Most importantly, know how to execute this confidence as a professional or better than anyone else in the room, male or female.

 When requesting funding, women need to ask for what they need and a little more.
-I'm not saying lie; I'm saying you need to ask for what you actually need.
-This ensures you have what you need plus a small cushion, so you don't have to go back and ask for more.
+It is not about lying; it is about asking for what you actually need.
+This ensures you have what you need plus a small cushion, so you do not have to go back and ask for more.

 Men have been doing this for years.
-Women tend to give realistic numbers, whereas men tend to exaggerate a bit.
-Don't get me wrong; this is a great way to create wiggle room financially.
-This is an" if you can't beat them, join them" situation.
-Women tend to request funding at lower levels; it is insane to believe that you can do a comparable or better job if you are consistently working with thousands of dollars less.
+Women tend to give realistic numbers, whereas men tend to exaggerate.
+Don’t get me wrong; this is a great way to create wiggle room financially.
+This is an “if you can’t beat them, join them” situation.
+Women tend to request funding at lower levels.
+It is insane to believe that you can do a comparable or better job if you are consistently working with thousands of dollars less.
 No matter how brilliant you are, a good idea needs to be backed up by great actions, which cost money.

-Female Entrepreneurs fight to be taken seriously at times.
-However, if you are in a male-dominated industry, there will be times when your leadership will be in question, especially in a male-dominated company.
-While this is repugnant and hardly fair (we all know life is not fair), it will happen.
-If you are working in a family-owned company, it may be said that you are riding a family member's coattails (as if!).
+Female entrepreneurs fight to be taken seriously at times.
+However, if you are in a male-dominated industry, there will be times when your leadership will be questioned, especially in a male-dominated company.
+While this is repugnant and hardly fair, it will happen.
+If you are working in a family-owned company, it may be said that you are riding a family member’s coattails.
 It all comes down to respect.

 Women will need to be willing to put in the work and create a reputation for the quality of their work.
-Honestly, this is not a solely female issue; it is all entrepreneurs.
+This is not a solely female issue; it is a challenge for all entrepreneurs.
 Women just seem to have to work harder for the same respect.

-Building your self-confidence and getting a thicker skin help women to work past the negative comments.
-Reigning in emotions is difficult.
-Instead, appear calm and confident and snap the hell out of the pencils in private.
-Learning to take any negative feedback will only improve your brand, which is the ultimate goal.
+Building your self-confidence and getting a thicker skin help you work past negative comments.
+Reining in emotions is difficult.
+Instead, appear calm and confident and deal with frustrations privately.
+Learning to take any negative feedback will improve your brand, which is the ultimate goal.

-Women for centuries have been raised to downplay their accomplishments.
-It is going to be challenging to flip the switch on this internally.
-This can make owning your accomplishments difficult.
-Learning to toot your horn in a humble yet effective way takes time and practice.
-Therefore, this is an area where female networking and workshops are needed for female entrepreneurs.
+Women have been raised to downplay their accomplishments for centuries.
+It can be challenging to flip the switch on this internally, making it difficult to own your accomplishments.
+Learning to promote yourself in a humble yet effective way takes time and practice.
+This is an area where female networking and workshops are needed for female entrepreneurs.

-When women discuss their businesses, they tend to say "we"; they are not well versed in bragging.
-Instead, women need to use "I" (unless they have a mouse in their pocket, then we is grammatically correct).
-You have worked hard, you are, and you own the company-Embrace "I"!
-Female entrepreneurs need to acknowledge what they have accomplished.
+When women discuss their businesses, they tend to say “we,” and they are not well-versed in bragging.
+Instead, women need to use “I.” You have worked hard, you own the company- embrace “I”!
+Female entrepreneurs need to acknowledge their accomplishments.

 Before you can overcome your insecurities, you will have to look inside yourself and identify where these insecurities come from.
 Once identified, you will be able to tackle them, not an easy task, but one that will be well worth it.